-In the early 1960s, Kenneth and Carolyn Loeffler purchased the frame house on Wheeler Street that St. Stephen's had used.
-In 1967, they built a new house on the front part of the lot.
-The Loefflers dismantled the old frame house behind it and reused the materials.48 In 2018, Carolyn presented St. Martin's with a wooden cross made by Chris Habecker out of lumber salvaged from St. Stephen's.49
+In 1962, Kenneth and Carolyn Loeffler purchased the frame house on Wheeler Street that St. Stephen's had used.
+They built a new house on the front part of the lot in 1967.
+The Loefflers dismantled the old frame house behind it and reused the materials.56 In 2018, Carolyn presented St. Martin's with a wooden cross made by Chris Habecker out of lumber salvaged from St. Stephen's.57

-TAVERN SANDWICHES Mrs. Ellis Wood50
+TAVERN SANDWICHES Mrs. Ellis Wood58